 - He married an unknown person on 18 March 1944 in Demopolis, Marengo County, Alabama, at First Presbyterian Church.

 - Aubrey Russell Upshaw Jr. died on 28 December 2006 at age 82 in San Antonio, Bexar County, Texas.

-- He was buried at Mission Burial Park North in San Antonio, Bexar County, Texas.
+- He was interred at Mission Burial Park North, San Antonio, Bexar County, Texas.

 - The following appeared in The Boerne Star & Recorder: Aubrey Russell Upshaw, Jr. "Russ," 82, a resident of Fair Oaks Ranch passed away early Thursday morning, Dec.
 28, 2006, following a brief illness.
 He leaves behind his wife of 62 years, Evelyn T. Upshaw; daughter, Susan Thomas and husband, Ken, of San Antonio; daughter, Louise Upshaw-McClenny and husband Bruce, of Houston; sister Catherine Carter of Knoxville; three grandchildren, Ashley Thomas, Russell McClenny and Aubrey McClenny; and numerous nieces and nephews.